fastforwardlabs/blog_deprecated/_newsletters/2018-05-16-subscribers.md

 ## Boycotting Nature

-A large segment of the machine learning research community has [joined a boycott](https://openaccess.engineering.oregonstate.edu/) of _Nature Machine Intelligence_, a new [planned academic journal](https://medium.com/syncedreview/natures-machine-intelligence-journal-to-launch-in-jan-2019-1e27858b97b6) annouced by publisher Springer, which already publishes _Nature_ and _Scientific American_; the main issue is that Springer intends to charge for publication and subscription to the journal.
+A large segment of the machine learning research community has [joined a boycott](https://openaccess.engineering.oregonstate.edu/) of _Nature Machine Intelligence_, a newly planned planned [academic journal](https://medium.com/syncedreview/natures-machine-intelligence-journal-to-launch-in-jan-2019-1e27858b97b6) annouced by Springer, the publisher which already publishes _Nature_ and _Scientific American_; the main issue is that Springer intends to charge for publication and subscription to the journal.

 Almost three thousand researchers (so far) have signed a statement rejecting closed-access research in the field of machine learning - and rightly so.
 The field of machine learning has a long history of openly publishing foundational research papers.
 As the statement notes, "In addition to JMLR, virtually all of the major machine learning outlets including NIPS, ICML, ICLR, COLT, UAI, and AISTATS make no charge for access to or publication of papers."
-Sites like arXiv.org allow free publication and access to computer science and mathematics research papers.
+Sites like arXiv.org allow free preprint publication and access to computer science and mathematics research papers.

 Indeed, it is common for for-profit companies, including Google and Microsoft (and even Apple, which is not known for a culture of openness or sharing) to publish machine learning research openly, and to [share some of their tools as open-source software](https://opensource.google.com/projects/list/machine-learning).
 Machine learning researchers at Facebook, Apple, Google, and Microsoft (to name a few) have signed the statement.

-Springer's motivation in creating a closed-access machine learning journal is clearly profit-seeking, and window dressing for its [initial public offering](https://www.reuters.com/article/us-springer-nature-ipo/springer-nature-to-offer-1-6-billion-euros-of-shares-in-listing-idUSKBN1HW2W3).
+Springer's motivation in creating a closed-access machine learning journal is clearly in line with profit-seeking [throughout](https://www.theatlantic.com/science/archive/2016/01/elsevier-academic-publishing-petition/427059/) the academic publishing industry, but is also window dressing for its [initial public offering](https://www.reuters.com/article/us-springer-nature-ipo/springer-nature-to-offer-1-6-billion-euros-of-shares-in-listing-idUSKBN1HW2W3).

 ![Locked books]({{ site.github.url }}/images/editor_uploads/2018-05-14-195851-4052599_21c7d43e.jpg)